UnsignedLemon/RISC-V/README.md

 * `EX`: do all the calculation (data from B2), such as compute add results or memory address.
 Also check PC prediction and determin whether instructions behind `shouldDiscard`
 * `ME`: memory access (data from B3).
 Using 3 cycles to simulate time cost.
 * `WB`: write back to registers (data from B4).
+**Function units can be regarded as combinational circuits although they all have REG/MEM access.
+Their values can be updated right after REG/MEM update and actually have NO STORAGE UNITS in them (in my code, the storage buffer in each units represents the output ports to the next REAL buffers.)

 ### Structure ###
 ![Markdown](sample.png)

+## Code structure
+* `main.cpp` clock rise, update `registers`, then update